keng404/nextflow-to-icav2-config/README.md

 # what do these scripts do?

-What these scripts do is parse configuration files and the main NF script of a pipeline and update the underlying processes with what's mentioned below.
+What these scripts do:
+1) parse configuration files and the  NF script (main.nf, workflows,subworkflows, modules) of a pipeline and update the configuration of the pipeline with pod directives to tell ICA what compute instance to run
-Additionally parameters mentioned in these configuration files that are not referenced in the main NF file are brought into the main NF script.
+  - strips out parameters that ICA utilizes for workflow orchestration
+  - migrates manifest closure to ```conf/base.ica.config``` file
+  - ensures that docker is enabled
+2) adds ```workflow.onError``` (main.nf, workflows,subworkflows, modules) to aid troubleshooting
+3) modifies the processes that reference scripts and tools in the ```bin/``` directory of a pipeline's ```projectDir``` so that when ICA orchestrates your nextflow pipeline it can find and properly execute your pipeline process.
+4) Generates parameter XML file based on ```nextflow_schema.json, nextflow.config, conf/```
+5) Additional edits to ensure your pipeline runs more smoothly on ICA

 # ICA Concepts to better understand ICA liftover of nextflow pipelines